 |Marseillan Maison||Self Catering||Friday||2||4||1|

-This delightful 2 bedroom cottage in Marseillan is nestled in the local port-side area with lovely views across the sea from the bedroom and just 2 minutes stroll to the many harbour-side cafes and restaurants.
-Availability left includes from April 1st, May 11th, May 26th and June 26th .
-Winter dates available from November to March if you want a long booking.
+This delightful 2 bedroom cottage in Marseillan is nestled in the local port-side area with lovely views across the sea from the bedroom and just 2 minutes stroll to the many harbour-side cafes and restaurants .
+Bookings coming in now for summer from April to September Long lets possible of one month plus.

 Looking out from the front windows or terrace you can watch the local french arrive with their boats on trailers, park up and drop their boats in the water for a days sailing.
 Summer weekends are busy as the locals arrive for lunch on the port-side or a stroll to the park nearby - there is always something to watch.
 In the old village, also a short stroll, you will find more restaurants, chemists, bakeries, groceries, butcher, fish and even a small everyday item Spar.

 The cottage has a double bedroom overlooking the sea to Sete and a twin room.
 The kitchen has a good sized fridge with large freezer, washing machine and cooker with gas and electric.
 The kitchen is well stocked with pans, pots, crockery, utensils and glasses.
 The tv gets a digital signal and some UK channels.
 The house has excellent wi-fi for keeping in contact and if you bring a mobile phone, pc or tablet with you and you can listen to radio from UK and watch most UK tv channels.

 From this part of the port the fishermen go out in their boats to collect the oysters and moules from the beds outside and if you wander past the little local beach you will find some super waterside shacks serving barbecued moules and oysters with a glass of wine for a few euros.
 Locals also come to the harbour mainly at weekends in the day with their boats/ribs on trailers and park up for a days sailing